Kyndryl Holdings (KD) Securities Class Action Pending, Company Files Amended Quarterly and Fiscal Year Reports Detailing Material Internal Control Weaknesses After 3 Key Executives Depart- Hagens Berman

 News provided byHagens Berman Sobol Shapiro LLP

-SAN FRANCISCO, March 3, 2026 /PRNewswire/ -- On February 17, 2026, Kyndryl Holdings, Inc. (NYSE: KD) filed two amended quarterly reports and one amended annual report providing further detail about problems previously reported on February 9, 2026.
+SAN FRANCISCO, March 5, 2026 /PRNewswire/ -- Kyndryl Holdings, Inc. (NYSE: KD) filed two amended quarterly reports and one amended annual report providing further detail about problems previously reported on February 9, 2026.

 The recent filings reveal that "the Company's disclosure controls and procedures and internal control over financial reporting were ineffective" as of March 31, June 30, and September 30, 2025.
 Each specified that "senior finance executives failed to set an appropriate tone at the top[.]"